The following provisions have been established for membership in Valley Flyers:

 - The pilot shall obtain weather reports and forecasts, relevant NOTAMs, and relevant TFRs immediately before making a flight out of the local area.

 - The pilot shall fly only within the boundaries of the United States and Canada.
+Flights outside of the contiguous United States require approval from the Board of Directors.

 - All pilots must meet FAA currency and rating requirements for the type of flight intended.